OpenGradient/erc-onchain-agent/agent-erc.md

     /// @param tools list of tools the agent can use
     /// @param agentReasoning list of all reasoning pieces returned in `AgentIterationResult`
-    ///   by earlier calls to this method within the same run. function runNextIteration(
+    ///   by earlier calls to this method within the same run.
+    /// @param prompt the input for this specific agent invocation, eg a query
+    ///   submitted by the user
+    function runNextIteration(
         string memory modelId,
         string memory basePrompt,